 Chairman - Stephen Musgrave

-He is on the Client Committee of the Royal Academy and the Finance Committee of Action for Children.
-He was formerly UK MD of international property group Hines and CEO of Grosvenor (UK and Ireland).
+He was formally UK MD of international property group Hines and CEO of Grosvenor (UK and Ireland).

-He brings 40years of business and property experience to the table in his role as Chairman.
+He brings 40 years of business and property experience to his role as Chairman.

 Trustee - Stephen Clarke